 - 3.11.1 This section clarifies the approach taken by the Devon Home Choice partners to victims of domestic abuse. - 3.11.2 Domestic abuse is unacceptable.
-Perpetrators of domestic abuse will not be eligible to register with Devon Home Choice (see Qualifying Persons section above). - 3.11.3 Every application is considered individually, but applications from victims of domestic abuse could be placed in Band A, Band B or Band D as follows: - Band A would be appropriate where there is clear evidence of an immediate and serious risk to a household living in Devon, there are no appropriate housing options available, such as temporary accommodation or Sanctuary scheme measures etc., and where the risk can be managed at their current home. - People fleeing domestic abuse living in a refuge or other temporary accommodation8 in Devon (including those who have escaped domestic abuse from outside Devon), or people fleeing domestic abuse from another part of the country who would be at risk in the area(s) where they have a local connection may be included in either the Statutorily Homeless or HRA Qualifying Applicants categories in Band B, where it is assessed that private rented accommodation is not appropriate or available. - Where someone's health and wellbeing has been severely affected by domestic abuse, and they need to move on from a refuge (or other similarly provided emergency accommodation) in order to build a stable life, they would be assessed to have a high health and wellbeing need, and their application would be placed in Band B (see the health and wellbeing framework below).
+Perpetrators of domestic abuse will not be eligible to register with Devon Home Choice (see Qualifying Persons section above). - 3.11.3 Every application is considered individually, but applications from victims of domestic abuse could be placed in Band A, Band B or Band D as follows: - Band A would be appropriate where there is clear evidence of an immediate and serious risk to a household living in Devon, there are no appropriate housing options available, such as temporary accommodation or Sanctuary scheme measures etc., and where the risk can be managed at their current home. - People fleeing domestic abuse living in a refuge or other temporary accommodation8 in Devon (including those who have escaped domestic abuse from outside Devon), or the Devon Local Authority is satisfied that the person is fleeing domestic abuse from another part of the country may be included in either the Statutorily Homeless or HRA Qualifying Applicants categories in Band B, where it is assessed that private rented accommodation is not appropriate or available. - Where someone's health and wellbeing has been severely affected by domestic abuse, and they need to move on from a refuge (or other similarly provided emergency accommodation) in order to build a stable life, they would be assessed to have a high health and wellbeing need, and their application would be placed in Band B (see the health and wellbeing framework below).